This post may contain affiliate links. For more information, read my disclosure policy.

 Why we love this recipe

 I love making copycat meals at home because you can make them a bit healthier.
-We love Panda Express Orange Chicken (who doesn’t?) but it’s so high in calories.
+We love Panda Express Orange Chicken (who doesn’t?) and sweet and sour pork but it’s so high in calories.
 It’s fried (yummmm) and doused in a super sweet and sticky sauce.
 Sure, that’s all delightful and totally fine once in awhile but sometimes I want it when takeout isn’t on the menu.
 That’s where this Copycat Orange Chicken recipe comes in!

 With this easy 30 minute meal you can make Orange Chicken at home with way less calories.
 It’s baked but still with a bit of crunch, is made of 100% white meat, and the sauce is just the right amount of sweet without being overly so.
 It’s the perfect takeout dinner recipe at home!